Silicon Graphics: Re-emergence

 In mid-2005, SGI hired Alix Partners to advise it on returning to profitability and received a new line of credit.
 SGI announced it was postponing its scheduled annual December stockholders meeting until March 2006.
 It proposed a reverse stock split to deal with the de-listing from the New York Stock Exchange.

 In January 2006, SGI hired Dennis McKenna as its new CEO and chairman of the board of directors.
 Mr. McKenna succeeded Robert Bishop, who remained vice chairman of the board of directors.

 On May 8, 2006, SGI announced that it had filed for Chapter 11 bankruptcy protection for itself and U.S. subsidiaries as part of a plan to reduce debt by $250 million.
 Two days later, the U.S. Bankruptcy Court approved its first day motions and its use of a $70 million financing facility provided by a group of its bondholders.
 Foreign subsidiaries were unaffected.

 On September 6, 2006, SGI announced the end of development for the MIPS/IRIX line and the IRIX operating system.
 Production would end on December 29 and the last orders would be fulfilled by March 2007.
 Support for these products would end after December 2013.

 SGI emerged from bankruptcy protection on October 17, 2006.
 Its stock symbol on Pink Sheets at that point, SGID, was canceled, and new stock was issued on the NASDAQ exchange under the symbol SGIC.
 This new stock was distributed to the company's creditors, and the SGID common stockholders were left with worthless shares.
 At the end of that year, the company moved its headquarters from Mountain View to Sunnyvale.
 Its earlier North Shoreline headquarters is now occupied by the Computer History Museum; the newer Amphitheatre Parkway headquarters was sold to Google (which had already subleased and moved into the facility in 2003).
 Both of these locations were award-winning designs by Studios Architecture.

+In February 2008 SGI acquired Linux Networx, a small Linux based HPC company specializing in x86 based HPC servers.

 In April 2008, SGI re-entered the visualization market with the SGI Virtu range of visualization servers and workstations, which were re-badged systems from BOXX Technologies based on Intel Xeon or AMD Opteron processors and Nvidia Quadro graphics chipsets, running Red Hat Enterprise Linux, SUSE Linux Enterprise Server or Windows Compute Cluster Server.